 In order to meet our sustainability objectives, Joya employees, associates and affiliates will:

 — Comply with the regulatory requirements relevant to our business practices.

-- Source high quality, sustainable and—whenever possible—local raw materials to be used in finished products.
+— Source high quality, safe and—whenever possible—local raw materials to be used in finished products.

 — Pursue partnerships that encourage a change in the fragrance industry’s supply chain toward more environmentally-friendly ingredients.

 — Reduce Greenhouse emissions.